• Skip to primary navigation

 glass bowls of ingredients for turkey a la king

-• Liquids: stock and wine or sherry
+• Liquids: We used chicken stock and wine or sherry

 person stirring veggies and adding spices